togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

                   - it reads 2s on main
                   - there are no laps

-So notice there's a branching possiblity here - after we've accumulated a few laps we can specify what should happen if we were to let the timer run versus what should happen if we were to reset things.
+Notice there's a branching possiblity here - after we've accumulated a few laps we need to specify what should happen if we were to let the timer run versus what should happen if we were to reset things.
 I find the ability of a testing framework to do this quite useful, though not strictly mandatory for the technique.

-And finally lets flush out some examples of pausing/resuming
+Finally let's flush out some examples of pausing/resuming

             - when timer is paused
               - it reads 10s on main